 Here are some tips I learned from doing this activity with my two year old:

 1. Make sure you set out the rules for sensory bin play up front.
-Tell them that the rice is to stay in the bin as much as possible.
+Tell your toddler or preschooler that the rice is to stay in the bin as much as possible.
 But remember rice will come out of the sensory bin.
 To help you with clean up tape a plastic tablecloth underneath the sensory bin to catch the rice that comes out.
 Secure the plastic tablecloth to the floor using masking tape.
 That way you can relax a bit and let them enjoy their play.

 2. Keep the duct tape handy.
 You may need to do some touch up here and there to each structure so keep the duct tape handy.
-I found that as she played the structures became unstable.
+I found that as she played the structures occasionally became unstable.
 I had to re-secure each structure a few times using the duct tape.

 3. Use funnels with large holes.
 One of the funnels I used did not allow for the rice to flow easily.
 Instead of letting her get frustrated by it, I switched it out and made a funnel using paper.